Interior design tips and lighting ideas for today's home! Providing professional interior design advice, home decor ideas and inspiration.

 Here it is with some pretty glass fish for a coastal decor look.

 Or give it a Thanksgiving, holiday theme with seasonal items.

 It's fun to try different looks by combining different items!

-Get all the details here: Fillable Glass Block Table Lamp, or view more glass table lamps.
+Get all the details here: Check out our entire line of fillable lamps, or view more glass table lamps.

-Post Update 1-30-12 - As Joe noticed below, this item has sold out and is no longer in stock.
-We still have the taller cylinder version available, however.
-Click the link at the top of the post to view.
+Post Update 4-28-14 - This item has sold out and is no longer in stock.
+Click the links above to view more options.